grommet/jsx-to-string/README.md

 console.log(jsxToString(<Basic test1="test" />)); //outputs: <Basic test1="test" />
 ```

+### Defaults

+  1. The default value for function is `...`.
+Use `keyValueOverride` for custom key values.

 ### Options

-  1. functionValue
+  1. keyValueOverride

-    The default value for function props is `...`.

-    This key allows you to replace `...` by custom variable names, for example:
+    This key allows you to replace the current key value, for example:

 ```js
 import React from 'react';